PE & Sport Premium

 Key Stage 2

 Pupils are taught a minimum of 2 hours of PE a week.
 In one of the sessions the pupils are taught running, jumping, throwing and catching in isolation and in combination.
 Pupils are also taught to play competitive games and apply basic principles of attacking and defending in games such as basketball, cricket, hockey, football, netball, rounders and tennis.
-As in KS1, our pupils in KS2 benefit from our highly skilled and experienced sports coaches for these lessons.
+As in KS1, our pupils in KS2 benefit from our highly skilled and experienced sports coach for 1 of these lessons.
 Pupils are also taught to develop flexibility, strength, technique, control and balance through athletics and gymnastics.
 The class teachers ensure there are opportunities for children to perform dances, gymnastic routines and take part in outdoor and adventurous activities so that the whole PE curriculum is maintained.
 Through this they are able to compare their performances with previous ones, demonstrating improvement to achieve their personal best.

 In year 6 the children have an opportunity to develop their physical skills during outdoor and adventurous activities as part of their residential trip to Buckden.
 This includes map reading orienteering, hill walking, and problem solving as well as team building activities.